Holler Country Music

 Family Ties - Charles Wesley Godwin

-The fact that Charles Wesley Godwin suffered from debilitating writers block when attempting to write his major label debut and the follow up to 2021's cult favourite How The Mighty Fall makes Family Ties even more of a remarkable album.
+The fact that Charles Wesley Godwin suffered from debilitating writers block when attempting to write his major label debut and the follow up to 2021's cult favourite, How The Mighty Fall, makes Family Ties even more of a remarkable album.

 A 19-track epic that remains eternally grounded and humble in it's conception and delivery, Family Ties is a thematically striking and emotionally affecting reflection on loved ones, distance and the excruciating notion of ever losing those who make you who you are.

-Read our full review
+Read Holler's full review

 2